TejasMedade/Tejas_Medade_Resume/README.md

-## Welcome to my Resume repository!
+## Welcome to my Resume Repository !

 This repository contains my most recent resume.
 I have also added my portfolio website link, LinkedIn, and GitHub profiles in the resume.